 With medieval architecture on the banks of the Rhone and beautifully preserved 16th century houses.

-Today you’ll board the Eurostar at either St Pancras or Ebbsfleet and head to Lille, where you’ll connect with a TGV high-speed train for your journey to Aix-en-Provence.
+Today you’ll board the Eurostar and head to Lille or Paris, where you’ll connect with a TGV high-speed train for your journey to Aix-en-Provence.
 Sit back, relax and enjoy the scenery as your train reaches speeds of up to 186mph.
 Aix-en-Provence is your base for the next seven nights.

 Enjoy a leisurely breakfast and a free morning in which to make your own discoveries.
 The birthplace of Post-Impressionist painter Paul Cézanne, Aix-en-Provence boasts a unique history and atmosphere.
 Explore its narrow, winding streets which are lined with 16th and 17th century houses and be sure to take a stroll along the Cours Mirabeau - this long, stately thoroughfare is decorated with trees and fountains and is as popular with the locals as it is with tourists.